 Stay Informed to Optimize Your Dog's Health

 Signs, symptoms and what you can do to keep your dog healthy

-Keep your dog healthy by keeping yourself informed.
-Learn about the warning signs and symptoms of many common dog diseases.
-You can also pick up a few recovery tips to help speed up the healing process.
+Keep your dog healthy by keeping yourself informed about dog illnesses and symptoms.
+Learn about the warning signs and symptoms of many common dog diseases in the articles below.
+You can also pick up a few recovery tips to help speed up their healing process.
 Choose from one of the articles below to learn about a certain dog disease and start improving your dog’s health.

 Is your dog scratching or licking more than usual, or is his skin rough, flaky or irritated?
 If so, then he might be suffering from a skin condition, and your veterinarian may recommend tests to identify the exact reason.

 Arthritis is a general term for abnormal changes in a joint.
 These changes occur when cartilage is worn away faster than it can be replaced.
 Cartilage acts as a cushion to protect the bones.
 When it wears away, joints become swollen and painful.

 It's important to remember that aging is a natural part of your dog's life.
 And as your dog ages, he may begin to act differently.
 Aging takes a toll on a dog's entire body, including his brain.
 This may lead to behavioral changes.

 In many ways, your dog is a lot like you.
 You both need the basics of proper nutrition and exercise to stay active and healthy.
 The bad news: Dogs can develop cancer, just like humans.
 The good news: Dogs have cancer treatments, just like humans.